Wonder weeks.

 Your baby may seek the breast more than usual for many reasons, and the vast majority of reasons are not about the baby being hungry for milk at all.
 It is really about the contact, the sucking and the milk itself that provides reassurance, comfort, pain relief and a boost to the immune system.

+Although we now live in a world where we can track and control most things, this is a point where we would do well to let go of the need for a detailed explanation.
 You can safely rely on the baby's signals to go to the breast and rest in the fact that the child knows what they need and why.
 However, the child does not yet know that they have been born into a hi-tech society, and they act on their instincts alone.

 When the baby experiences situations that trigger an increased need for reassurance, the breast is an obvious choice for lactating babies, and many breastfeeding mums will therefore also find that all kinds of developmental leaps can cause an increased number of signals that the child wants to be breastfed.
 This is perfectly normal.